 5. Maxiflex 34-874 Nitrile Grip Work Gloves

-These top-rated work gloves are made for light to medium tasks, like tending to plants in the garden and moving boxes and furniture around, among many other similar tasks.
+These best work gloves are made for light to medium tasks, like tending to plants in the garden and moving boxes and furniture around, among many other similar tasks.
 The gloves have thick nitrile coating at the palms to provide enough protection and grip.

 I am also pleased to announce that these gloves are very comfortable to wear.
 These are made of stretchable, flexible, and breathable materials, so I had no problem wearing them for an entire afternoon while I was arranging the stuff in the attic and the basement.